 Both Service Experts and Lennox are Delaware corporations governed by Delaware law.
 In addition, the rights of Service Experts stockholders are currently governed by Service Experts' certificate of incorporation and bylaws, and the rights of Lennox stockholders are governed by Lennox's certificate of incorporation and bylaws.
 After the effective time of the merger, the rights of the holders of shares of Service Experts common stock who become holders of shares of Lennox common stock will be governed by the current certificate of incorporation and bylaws of Lennox and Delaware law.
 In most respects, the rights of holders of shares in Service Experts common stock are similar to the rights of holders of shares of Lennox common stock.
 The following is a summary of the material differences between these rights.
-This summary does not purport to be a complete discussion of, and is qualified in its entirety by reference to, Delaware law as well as to Service Experts' certificate of incorporation and bylaws, copies of which are on file with the SEC.
+This summary does not purport to be a complete discussion of, and is qualified in its entirety by reference to, Delaware law as well as to Service Experts' certificate of incorporation and bylaws and to Lennox's certificate of incorporation and bylaws and to Lennox's certificate of incorporation and bylaws, copies of which are on file with the SEC.